P. Michael Ho, MD, PhD

 Dr. Ho received his medical training at the Tulane School of Medicine in New Orleans, Louisiana and completed an internship, residency, and Cardiology Fellowship at the University of Colorado School of Medicine.
 He also received a PhD in Clinical Science from the University of Colorado Health Sciences Center.
 His research teams are working to leveraging mHealth technologies to engage patients in self-management and improve cardiovascular risk factors such as high blood pressure, diabetes and high cholesterol as well as medication adherence.
 Dr. Ho also serves as the medical director for the IMPROVE Program at Kaiser Permanente Colorado.

 Dr. Ho is a practicing clinical physician in Cardiology with the Colorado Permanente Medical Group at Kaiser Permanente Colorado.
-He is also a Professor of Medicine at the University of Colorado School of Medicine in the Division of Cardiology.
+He is also an Adjoined Professor of Medicine at the University of Colorado School of Medicine in the Division of Cardiology.
 Dr. Ho is the deputy editor of the journal Circulation Cardiovascular Quality and Outcomes, an active Endorsement and Maintenance (E&M) committee member of the Partnership for Quality Measurement and fellow at the American College of Cardiology and the American Heart Association.

 Selected Research: